Recreating the Country blog

 Wind directions can change.
 A cool change is always very welcome when it brings relief from extreme heat, but it can turn a fire to the east.
-If a fire is coming from the north with a narrow front and is turned toward the east by a westerly change, the long eastern edge of the fire becomes the new and much longer fire front.
+If a fire is coming from the north with a narrow fire-front and is turned toward the east by a westerly change, the long eastern edge of the fire becomes the new and much longer fire-front.

 What deciduous plants are suitable for your country property.

 When choosing suitable plants you will have more success if you factor in your annual rainfall, aspect (south & east facing positions and slopes are cooler than north & west facing), drainage and soil type.
 This knowledge is critical and can make the difference between success and failure, whether you are planting hardy natives or deciduous trees.
 This knowledge is also very useful when you visit your local nursery.

 Generally, in dry areas, drought tolerant plants will cope with a long dry spell and hold on to their leaf moisture in the dry months.
 This is a very important feature if they are to function as a fire shield.

 I have added some potential uses and cautionary notes in brackets below as an alert to help your choice and avoid future regrets.
 Always check the eventual size of the trees you're planting, and keep them at least 1.5 times their mature height from any structures with foundations.
 Very large trees like the Beeches, some larger maple species, Weeping Willow and London Plane can cause structural damage and their roots can lift paved areas.
 On the brighter side, an avenue of London Plane trees planted in the fire sector will provide a very effective fire shield from 40 meters away from a homestead.

 The following genera of deciduous trees prefer moist soils.

 They are unsuitable as fire shields in dry climates unless they are in a moist gully or well irrigated:

 Willows (an environmental weed on waterways, one species used traditionally to make cricket bats).